nevereverlie/Headway-Rhythm-Project-Mobile/README.md

 # Headway-Rhythm-Project-Mobile
-Mobile part of HRP audio app built with Kotlin
+Mobile part of HRP audio app built with Kotlin using Android SDK.